LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Experiment

-We conduct an extensive ablation study presented in Table \ref{tab:ablation_table} to validate the effectiveness of the three components in LW2G.
-Initially, we construct DualPrompt and S-Prompt++ as baselines and progressively incorporate the DGA, CPK, and FFT.
+To verify the effectiveness of different components in our proposed LW2G, ablation experiments are conducted on DualPrompt as baseline and reported in Table \ref{tab:ablation_table}.
 Overall, optimizing each component yields clear benefits, with all contributing to the robust gains of LW2G.
-Interestingly, while CPK and FFT exhibits less pronounced improvements compared to the baseline, the enhancement from DGA is more significant.
-Besides, the combination of all three components provides the optimal performance, suggesting highly synergistic and complementary effects rather than operating in isolation.
-Moreover, it is noteworthy that CPK and FFT do not reduce SSP, hence the performance improvement solely stemmed from the enhanced representational capacity of prompts.
-DGA not only integrates knowledge from multiple tasks into a single set of prompts, thereby enhancing the representational capacity, but importantly, the notable improvement in PRA is attributed to the reduction in the total amount of available sets during \emph{prompt retrieval}, thereby aiding PCL performance.
+Besides, it is noteworthy that CPK does not reduce SSP, hence the performance improvement solely stems from the enhanced representational capacity of prompts.
+DGA not only integrates knowledge from multiple tasks into a single set of prompts, thereby enhancing the representational capacity, but importantly, the notable improvement in PRA is attributed to the reduction in the total number of available sets during prompt retrieval, thereby aiding PCL performance.